 Are you caring for someone with Parkinson’s Disease?
-At Independent People Homecare we understand how challenging the condition can be for them and those closest to them.
+At IP Live in Care we understand how challenging the condition can be for them and those closest to them.

 Read our 10 top tips caring for someone with Parkinson’s Disease